-You need to make sure you’re finding the right people for the job, and that means looking beyond the standard resume details.
+When it comes to recruiting and interviewing job applicants, you need to make sure you’re finding the right people for the job, and that means looking beyond the standard CV details.

 It can be easy to get bogged down in the numbers and overlook the small details that can provide vital insights into the person.

-These details are sometimes buried within the resume, and it’s essential to take the time to look for them.
+These details are sometimes buried within the CV, and it’s essential to take the time to look for them.

 From their educational history to their other activities, here are five overlooked resume details that could help you select the right applicant.

 Applicants often include a list of awards and honours they have won on their CV.
 These awards give insight into their work history and ethics based on their performance in previous roles.

 For instance, an applicant who has consecutively been an employee of the month in their previous jobs will be a great addition to your team.